An SQL text by Erland Sommarskog, SQL Server

-If you specify both length and terminator, BULK INSERT and OPENROWSET (BULK) read data until they find a terminator, but if the length in the format file is exceeded, they produce an error message, why the length serves as an assertion.
+If you specify both length and terminator, BULK INSERT and OPENROWSET (BULK) read data until they find a terminator, but if the length in the format file is exceeded, they produce an error message.
+Thus, the length serves as an assertion.
 BCP, on the other hand, appears to ignore the length entirely when you have specified a terminator.

 The third property in the format file, the prefix length, applies only to binary files.
-The prefix is a 1-, 2- or 4-byte number that gives the length of the value it precedes and the property specifies the length of the prefix and the only permitted values are 0, 1, 2 and 4.
+The prefix is a 1-, 2- or 4-byte number that gives the length of the value it precedes.
+The property specifies the length of the prefix, and the only permitted values are 0, 1, 2 and 4.

 To illustrate, here is an example of little practical use.
 We have this data file prefixlen.txt which do not have a CR-LF at the end:

 !This text has 33 characters in it#And here are 35 with no line breaks